Save Time, Money with Walk-In Lab Testing

 That can mean a lot of things such as price shopping for the most cost-effective medications or taking the time to monitor your health between checkups.

-Walk-in lab services now are available in Aberdeen, Yankton and Sioux Falls, S.D., as well as Marshall, Minn., through Avera QuickLabs, and the service allows you to test a number of health markers ranging from your thyroid to diabetes or even your blood count at a flat fee.
+Walk-in lab services through Avera QuickLabs allow you to test a number of health markers ranging from your thyroid to diabetes or even your blood count, each for a flat fee.
 This service is available in several Avera locations in three states.

 Why choose this type of service?

 - There’s no wait period or appointment necessary.

 - There’s no additional clinic fee or need to bill insurance.
 Lab tests vary from $10–50.

 - You’ll receive results in a week and can share them with your provider.